NaifAlsalem/ClimateRadar/docs/KEYWORD_GUIDE.md

 ---

 ## Tips
+All keywords are managed directly in the Keyword Watch bar at the top of the Intelligence Feed.
+Type a term in the input field and press Enter to add it.
+Keywords appear as chips and can be removed at any time by clicking the x next to them.
+Once your list is set, click SCAN and switch to the KEYWORD RESULTS tab to see what matched.

+A few things worth keeping in mind as you build your watchlist:

-- **Combine broad + specific:** Add both "methane" and "OGMP 2.0" to catch all levels of coverage
+- **Combine broad + specific:** Adding both "methane" and "OGMP 2.0" at the same time means you will catch general methane coverage as well as signals specifically referencing the Oil and Gas Methane Partnership framework.
+One does not replace the other.
-- **Use institution names:** Adding "IEA" will surface any signal from or referencing the International Energy Agency
+- **Use institution names:** Typing "IEA" and pressing Enter will surface any signal that mentions the International Energy Agency, whether it is the original source or just referenced in the text.
-- **Policy codes:** "Article 6", "6.4", "CBAM" are highly specific and low-noise
+- **Policy codes:** Terms like "Article 6", "CBAM", and "GST" are specific enough that almost every result they return will be relevant.
+These are worth keeping in your watchlist permanently during active negotiation cycles.
-- **Avoid single letters:** Very short terms produce too many false matches
+- **Avoid single letters:** A single word like "gas" or "oil" will match too many unrelated signals and make the results hard to read.
+Use "natural gas", "oil demand", or "fossil fuel" instead to keep results focused.

 ---

 ## Exporting Keyword Results

-After running a keyword scan, switch to the **KEYWORD RESULTS** tab, then click **⬇ PDF** — the export will reflect only the keyword-matched signals currently visible.
+After running a keyword scan, switch to the **KEYWORD RESULTS** tab, then click **PDF** and the export will reflect only the keyword-matched signals currently visible.